Table of Contents

 - However, this only describes what happens while exercising, not the rest of the time during the day when you are not exercising.

 - Therefore, manipulating exercise intensity to alter energy utilization (ie, burning fat vs carbohydrate) with the hope that this will yield a significant fat loss benefit is not worthwhile.

-I emphasized in the nutrition and weight management course that the total caloric deficit is key for weight loss; whether our body primarily uses carbohydrates or fats to fuel exercise sessions does not matter.
-Therefore, I advise you to choose a nutritional approach that leads to consistency and good performance with your exercise sessions, and do not design your exercise sessions for the purpose of primarily utilizing carbohydrate vs fat stores for energy.
+I emphasized in the nutrition and weight management course that the total caloric deficit is key for weight loss; whether your body primarily uses carbohydrates or fats to fuel exercise sessions does not matter.
+Therefore, I advise you to choose a nutritional approach that leads to consistency and good performance with your exercise sessions; do not design your exercise sessions for the purpose of primarily utilizing carbohydrate vs fat stores for energy.

 The heartDeoxygenated blood returns from the body to the right atrium of the heart.
 Subsequently this flows through the right ventricle to the pulmonary artery where it goes to the lungs.
 Oxygenation occurs (shown above) and the blood returns to the left atrium of the heart through the pulmonary veins.
 After this the blood moves to the left ventricle which pumps it through the aorta to the rest of the body.
 This is depicted in the next two images.